chenowitz/chenowitz.github.io/dog_imu_analysis.md

 However, BLSTMs are very computationally expensive.
 For completeness, it would likely be worthwhile to compare the performance to that of a regular LSTM to ensure that the additional computational complexity actually results in an improvement in model performance.

 ### 4. Result
-Overall, the final bi-directional LSTM achieved a X% accuracy on the test set.
+Overall, the final bi-directional LSTM achieved a 84% accuracy on the test set.

 The final model was trained in 40 epochs.
 Further epochs showed an emerging gap between training and validation sets, indicating overfitting.